Image credit: Jonathan Bailey, NHGRI, Digital Media Database, www.genome.gov

 Maybe I could change—with Christian.
 I thought about his saying he wouldn't see the other girls again, and this time felt kindlier towards his posturing.
 In a way we had a lot in common, shielding our insecurities with false bravado and toughness.
 He was arrogant, yes, but only because he was too terrified to look at himself more closely, to face the fact of his insignificance in the world.
 Weren't we all?
 I thought it was possible we could protect each other, preserve each other's fantasies of self-importance.

 I got up and went to my desk.
 The teenager next door was playing basketball on the driveway again.
-I typed to the beat of his dribbling and ended up working for hours into the evening, dropping into bed early with a twangy headache that felt almost virtuous, like a sharp proof of productivity.
+I typed to the beat of his dribbling and ended up working for hours into the evening, dropping into bed early with a twangy headache almost virtuous feeling, like a sharp proof of productivity.

 An hour later, I woke up when Christian called.
-There was a coddling solicitousness to his tone that assumed I would be feeling tender and vulnerable towards him, and in my groggy, curled-up state, I did.
+There was a coddling solicitousness to his tone, as though he assumed I would be feeling tender and vulnerable towards him, and in my groggy, curled-up state, I was.
 He asked me what my plans were for Christmas day.
 When I said I didn't really celebrate Christmas though I had nothing against it, he invited me to a potluck Christmas dinner he was having with a few of his friends.
 "You don't have to bring anything," he said.
 "Just show up."

 "I can make something," I said.
 I wondered if Matt had said warned him about my cooking for some reason.
 I thought I was passable in the kitchen.